Nikon film and flatbed scanners

 In 1984 Nikon introduced, in cooperation with Kyodo News Service, the NT-1000A transmitter system, including a drum scanner with which it was able to scan 35mm. film negatives (max. of 36 frames) and slides.
 The scans could be controlled on an additional NW-100 monitor and transferred via an telephone line to a receiver somewhere else in the world.
 Transmission speed was 60, 120 or 240 lines per minute.
-The scanner had a CCD linear image senor of 2048 pixels and a 12V halogen lamp.
-The entire equipment was weighting in at 14 kg. (including an aluminum carrying case), which didn't prevent Nikon to announce that it was possible and allowed to carry the equipment in a plane.
+The scanner had a CCD linear image sensor of 2048 pixels and a 12V halogen lamp.
+The entire equipment was weighing in at 14 kg. (including an aluminum carrying case), which didn't prevent Nikon to announce that it was possible and allowed to carry the equipment in a plane.
 It is not known how many sets were produced.
 In 1988 the NT-2000A transmitter system replaced the 1000A, although the scanner features were almost identical.
 It was possible to connect a control panel (KY-200/TB-200), including a keyboard and a touch tablet.
-This new equipment would give problems during checking in at any airport as it was weighting in at 25 kilo plus 6.5 kilo for the keyboard and touch tablet!
+This new equipment would give problems during checking in at any airport as it was weighing in at 25 kilo plus 6.5 kilo for the keyboard and touch tablet!
 In 1991 a slimmed down NT-2000 version, sold as NT-3000, was introduced.

 Nikon NT-1000A + NW-100

 Nikon introduced its first real scanner in late 1987, followed by some so called flatbed scanners and film scanners.
 A flatbed scanner (Nikon Scantouch flatbed scanners are out of production) is able to scan films as well, but a film scanner is the best tool.
 For flatbed scanners see below.